-The key terms of the facility are:
+The key terms of the new facility are:

-KEY TERM DESCRIPTION Total Facility Size £50m Termination Date 30 January 2017 Utilisation The facility is available to be drawn down to the full £50m so long as the Company remains compliant with leverage and interest cover ratios as stipulated in the Credit Agreement.
-Margin The facility has an interest calculation of LIBOR plus a margin of between 1.25% and 2.25%, dependent on ratios as stipulated in the Credit Agreement.
+KEY TERM DESCRIPTION Total Facility Size £30m Termination Date 30 April 2020 Utilisation The facility is available to be drawn down to the full £30m so long as the Company remains compliant with leverage and interest cover ratios as stipulated in the Credit Agreement.
+Margin The facility has an interest calculation of LIBOR plus a margin of between 1.75% and 2.75%, dependent on ratios as stipulated in the Credit Agreement.
 Interest Payable Interest due on the loans is payable at each interest period end.
-As at 31 January 2014, the interest period was 1 month.
-Interest amounts outstanding at the year end are included in accruals.
+Interest amounts outstanding at the year-end are included in accruals.
 Fixed Repayments No capital repayments prior to termination date.